 - Statement of Objectives

-- Admission Requirements: Student must have a theoretical/numerical skills to work on a funded, cross-disciplinary project, involving geology and astronomy, i.e., in the area of marine geology/astrochronology/cyclostratigraphy.
+- Admission Requirements: Students must have theoretical/numerical skills to work on a funded, cross-disciplinary project, involving geology and astronomy, i.e., in the area of marine geology/astrochronology/cyclostratigraphy.
 Quantitative skills or a background in physics, astronomy, numerics (or similar)

 - Language Requirement: TOEFL scores are required of foreign applicants for whom English is not their primary language.

-Benefits: The University of Hawaii will provide the educational fund to all the deserving students in the USA.
+The University of Hawaii will provide educational fund to all the deserving students in the USA.